Ghost---Shadow/digest/subset-selection-llm/crisp/README.md

 ### List of Experiments

-- Annotation budget ablations on datasets.
+- Annotation budget ablations on generalist and specialist datasets.
-- Evaluation of pretraining vs fine-tuning on language modeling tasks.
+- Evaluation of pretraining vs. fine-tuning on language modeling tasks across data scales.
-- Evaluation on multiple choice tasks across datasets.
+- Evaluation of pretraining vs. fine-tuning on multiple choice questions across datasets.
-- Comparison of importance sampling with other methods.
+- Comparison of importance sampling with cross-entropy difference and other methods.
-- Task-transfer and multitasking evaluation.
+- Task-transfer and multitasking evaluation for different model sizes.
-- Impact of clustering representation and number of clusters.
+- Impact of clustering representation and number of clusters on performance.
-- Performance analysis of models with varying sizes.
+- Performance analysis of models with varying sizes and training costs.
-- Impact of training data amounts on performance.
+- Impact of different amounts of training data on model performance.

 ## Proofs

-### List of Proofs

-This paper does not explicitly provide formal proofs but discusses:
+### Theoretical Concepts and Evaluations

-- **Importance Sampling Application**: Discusses using importance sampling for resampling the dataset, providing a framework through equations.
+- **Importance Sampling Application**: Discusses the theory and mathematical framework for using importance sampling.

-- **Comparison of Weighting Methods**: Compares DoGE and CRISP weights, showing similar distributions for top clusters.
+- **Comparison of Weighting Methods**: Empirical comparison of DoGE and CRISP weights over generalist and specialist clusters.

-These concepts are framed as methodological approaches with empirical backing rather than formal proofs.
+The paper frames these as methodological approaches with empirical backing, rather than formal proofs.